jeffs/books-futures-explained/src/1_futures_in_rust.md

 ## Runtimes

-Languages like C#, JavaScript, Java, GO, and many others comes with a runtime for handling concurrency.
+Languages like C#, JavaScript, Java, Go, and many others comes with a runtime for handling concurrency.
 So if you come from one of those languages this will seem a bit strange to you.